JSON formatter and validator

 Error typeWhat usually causes itExample

-Unexpected tokenTrailing commas, single quotes, or malformed characters often trigger this error.{ "key": "value", }
+Unexpected tokenTrailing commas, single quotes, comments, or malformed escape characters often trigger this error.{ "key": "value", }

-Unexpected end of inputAn object or array was never closed properly.{ "data": [1, 2
+Unexpected end of inputAn object or array was not closed properly.{ "data": [1, 2

 Unquoted keyJSON requires double quotes around every property name.{ key: "value" }